 But in Latin, the word order is much more flexible, and the meaning of nouns is conveyed by the endings that are attached to them.
 Learning Latin requires memorizing all of the endings that can be attached to a noun to convey what job it’s doing in the sentence; whether it’s the subject, the direct object, the indirect object, and so on.

-It’s a lot of memorization at first, but in 6th grade students we use games and competition to keep it engaging.
+It’s a lot of memorization at first, but in 6th grade we use games and competition to keep it engaging.
 Mrs. Panzica’s 6th graders were so proud of themselves for memorizing the first and second declensions that they invited me to come and watch them recite in class.
 Just look at their faces!

 The class used hand motions while reciting the imperative forms of different verbs.
 Movement and gestures can be very helpful for students learning languages.
 (We do hand signals with early grammar school students while teaching them their phonograms, too–though don’t tell the 6th graders that!)